abemedia/abemedia.github.io/responsive-web-design.md

 ###Is your website future-proof?

-In the UK alone around 8 million people surf the internet from their smart phones every day and experts predict this number is going to keep growing over the next few years!
+In the UK alone around 8 million people surf the internet from their smart phones every day and experts predict this number is going to keep growing!
 Tap into this ever-expanding number of potential customers without the added expense of having to build & maintain multiple websites.